dhodge180/ChessNavigator/README.md

 New move entry is by dragging the mouse.

+If you desire to use separate clicks to move pieces then press CAPS LOCK.
+Trying to drag pieces while caps lock is on won't behave as usual.
+As clicks are processed first.

 Various shortcuts are currently implemented but not documented.

 | Key       | Action                                                     |